Most Difficult Treks in Nepal: What’s Truly the Hardest?

 • Best seasons: The best time to do this trek is autumn (September to November) or spring (March to May).
 These months offer clear skies, moderate temperatures and the least amount of rain, ensuring the best trekking conditions.

-Dhaulagiri Circuit Trek – the most physically demanding trek in Nepal (Camping + teahouse accomodations)
+Dhaulagiri Circuit Trek – the most physically demanding trek in Nepal (Camping + teahouse accommodations)

 Dhaulagiri Circuit Trek is often regarded as the most physically demanding trekking route in Nepal.
 It’s designed for highly experienced trekkers who are prepared to tackle one of the longest, most strenuous routes in the country.
 The trek takes you around Mount Dhaulagiri (8,167 meters / 26,795 feet), the seventh highest mountain in the world.
 This adventure is perfect for those seeking a rugged, remote experience with a mix of camping and teahouse stays.